alexwlchan/alexwlchan.net/src/_articles/2023/2023-10-15-finding-big-photos.md

  372.5 MB  IMG_3751.MOV
 ```

-In my library of 26k items, the script takes about about a minute or so to run.
+In my library of 26k items, the script takes about a minute or so to run.

 I went through the first 50 or so items, one-by-one.
 I moved about 30 videos out of my photos library and on to an external disk, and I deleted a few more – in total I recovered about 7GB of space.